Simplify Your Oversize/Overweight Loads

 • Tire size 305 mm or less: 10 kg per millimeter width of tire up to a maximum of 5,500 kg on all highways.

-• Tire size greater than 305 mm: 9 kg per millimetre width of tire up to a maximum of 6,570 kg on all highways.
+• Tire size greater than 305 mm: 9 kg per millimeter width of tire up to 6,570 kilograms on all highways.

 3. On a tandem steering axle group of a straight truck:

-• 9 kg per mm width of tire multiplied by 0.90 (download factor) up to a maximum of 12,240 kg on RTAC Routes or Class A1 highways and up to a maximum of 9,900 kg on Class B1 highways.
+• 9 kg per mm width of tire multiplied by 0.90 (download factor) up to 12,240 kg on RTAC Routes or Class A1 highways and up to 9,900 kg on Class B1 highways.

 4. On all other axle groups:

-• 9 kg per millimetre width of tire up to a maximum of 90% of the legal axle group weights on all highways.
+• 9 kg per millimeter tire width up to 90% of the legal axle group weights on all highways.

 Level 2 Spring Weight Restrictions: